Information about assessment contacts being conducted at aged care providers, including recent updates to the scope.

 The focus of unannounced assessment contacts will be on known areas of risk which may include:

-- areas identified from previous audits
+- areas identified from previous assessment activities

 - expected outcomes of the standards that are most frequently not met across the sector